regulaforensics/DocumentReader-iOS/README.md

 If you have issues with license verification when running the application, please verify that next is true:
 1. OS you are using is the same as in the license you received (iOS).
 1. Bundle ID is the same that you specified for license.
-1. Date and time on the device you are trying to run the application is correct and inside the license validity term.
+1. Date and time on the device you are trying to run the application is correct and inside the license validity period.
 1. You are using the latest release of the SDK.
 1. You placed the license into the correct folder as described here [How to build demo application](#how_to_build_demo_application) (`DocumentReaderSwift-sample/DocumentReaderSwift-sample`).

 ## <a name="additional_information"></a> Additional information
 Use [Wiki](https://github.com/regulaforensics/DocumentReader-iOS/wiki) to get more details.
-If you have any questions, feel free to [contact us](mailto:support@regulaforensics.com).
+If you have any technical questions, feel free to [contact us](mailto:support@regulaforensics.com) or creaite issue here.

+To use our SDK in your own app you will need to [purchase](https://pipedrivewebforms.com/form/394a3706041290a04fbd0d18e7d7810f1841159) commercial license.